kyma-project/kyma/docs/03-tutorials/00-serverless/svls-11-set-asynchronous-connection-of-functions.md

                    type: exact
                    value: sap.kyma.custom.acme.payload.sanitised.v1
     ```
-11. The `value` key in your `handler.js` file must consist of seven elements separated by dots, for example `sap.kyma.custom.acme.payload.sanitised.v1`.
-First three elements must remain unchanged (`sap.kyma.custom`).
-The last element specifies the version of the event.
-12. When you call your emitter Function, your receiver Function must also respond.
+10. When you call your emitter Function, your receiver Function must also respond.